apertus-open-source-cinema/donation-widget/README.txt

 install the database by running the SQL query in MYSQL-DB.sql

 I know its cumbersome but currently the MYSQL DB connection details have to be manually added in most PHP source files.
 Maybe someone can streamline that as contribution.

+Please use only the 1.7.2 version of Jquery/JqueryUI as older or newer versions are known to break certain functions used on the donation page.

 External Classes